It is a type of head and neck cancer and is often treated similarly to other head and neck cancers.

-Radioactive wires or needles are stuck directly into the tumor, and these release a dose of radiation into the tumor.
-The patient is normally under general anesthetic.
-A course normally lasts from 1 to 8 days.
+Radioactive wires or needles are stuck directly into the tumor, releasing a dose of radiation into the tumor.
+The patient is usually under general anesthetic.
+A course normally lasts from 1-8 days.

 A person with early-stage mouth cancer may only need radiation therapy, but it can also be combined with surgery, chemotherapy, or both, to prevent the cancer from returning.

-Radiation therapy may remove cancer if a patient is in the early relieve pain in advanced oral cancer.
+Radiation therapy may remove cancer if a patient is in the early stages of oral cancer.

 Adverse effects of radiation therapy in the mouth include: